devchallenges-io/curriculum/2-responsive-web/1-html-css/1-introduction-to-html-css.md

 7.  **Expanding Skills**: Getting an introduction to JavaScript and its role in creating interactive web pages.
 8.  **Developer Toolkit**: Discovering essential software and online resources that can aid you in your development journey.

-By the end of this guide, you'll have a solid understanding of HTML and CSS, allowing you to create beautiful websites from scratch!

 ## 1. Getting Started with HTML

 HTML (HyperText Markup Language) is the foundational building block of web development, serving as the skeleton that gives structure to web content.
 Grasping the basics of HTML syntax and code structure is essential for creating well-organized web pages.